Illegal Substances vs. Controlled Substances

 Attorney in Georgetown, TX Discusses Illegal Substances vs. Controlled Substances

 If you were arrested in Central Texas for any alleged crime involving an illegal substance or controlled substance, it would be in your best interest to quickly retain legal counsel.
-Law Office of Michael J. Price defends clients charged with drug offenses in Round Rock, Georgetown, Belton, Taylor, Hutto, and many surrounding areas of Bell County and Williamson County.
+Law Office of Price & Wiggins, P.C. defends clients charged with drug offenses in Round Rock, Georgetown, Belton, Taylor, Hutto, and many surrounding areas of Bell County and Williamson County.

 Georgetown criminal defense lawyer Michael J. Price will work tirelessly to help you achieve the most favorable outcome to your case that results in the fewest possible consequences.
 Call (512) 354-1880 today to have our attorney provide a complete evaluation of your case during a free initial consultation.